Scottish National Party: Foreign affairs and defence

 Having opposed continued membership in the 1975 referendum, the party has supported membership of the European Union since the adoption of the Independence in Europe policy during the 1980s.
 Consequentially, the SNP supported remaining within the EU during the 2016 referendum where every Scottish council area backed this position.
 Consequently, the party opposed Brexit and sought a further referendum on the withdrawal agreement, ultimately unsuccessfully.
 The SNP would like to see an independent Scotland as a member of the European Union and NATO and has left open the prospect of an independent Scotland joining the euro.

 The SNP has also taken a stance against Russian interference abroad – the party supporting the enlargement of the EU and NATO to areas such as the Western Balkans and Ukraine to counter this influence.
 The party called for repercussions for Russia regarding the poisoning of Sergei and Yulia Skripal and has criticised former leader Alex Salmond for broadcasting a chat show on Kremlin-backed network RT.
-Consequently, party representatives have expressed support for movements such as Euromaidan that support the independence of countries across Eastern Europe.
+Elsewhere in Europe, the SNP support the independence movement in Catalonia which seeks to establish Catalonia as an independent country from Spain.
+Consequently, this resulted in hostilities between both the Scottish Government and Spanish Government, particularly from Prime Minister of Spain Mariano Rajoy, who frequently claimed that Scotland would be required to reapply for membership of the European Union should it become independent.
+These claims were subsequently rejected by the SNP.

 The party have supported measures including foreign aid which seek to facilitate international development through various charitable organisations.
 In recognition of Scotland's historic links to the country, these programmes are mostly focused in Malawi in common with previous Scottish governments.
 With local authorities across the country, including Glasgow City Council being involved in this partnership since before the SNP took office in 2007.